 Of course!
 Yoga can be a helpful tool if you’re looking to increase your range of motion, but there is no requirement to turn yourself into a pretzel!
 Everyone’s body moves differently, so everyone’s yoga practice will look a little different.
 Our instructors are well equipped to help you find your most beneficial version of any pose, and will demonstrate the use of props to create best alignment.

 - Leave your phone and any other distracting items in a locker or cubby outside the studio.

 - Shoes are not permitted on the yoga floor – kick your shoes off before entering (socks are okay if you like, though it’s best to practice in bare feet).

 - Arrive a bit early for class to give yourself enough time to set up your space.
-If you need to leave yoga class early, let your instructor know before the class begins; leaving class early can be distracting to your fellow yogis.
+If you need to leave yoga class early, let your instructor know before the class begins.
+Please exit as quietly as possible to avoid distracting your fellow yogis.

 - Some of our classes get pretty full.
-Be mindful of where you place your mat and props to give others space as well.
-We’re in this together!
+Be mindful of where you place your mat and props to leave space for others.
+We appreciate it!

 What are the benefits of yoga for climbers?

-Yoga and climbing are a perfect combination.
-Physically, yoga practice increases strength, flexibility, functional range of motion, body awareness, and balance.
-It can help prevent injury and provides balancing counter actions to the primary movements involved in climbing.
-The benefits of the breathing exercises and mental focus involved in yoga are even more notable.
+Physically, yoga promotes strength, flexibility, functional range of motion, body awareness, proprioception, stress reduction, and balance.
+It can help prevent injury by balancing muscle tension and providing counter actions to the primary movements involved in climbing.
+Our more relaxed yoga classes also support downgrading your nervous system to promote tissue repair and recovery.

-Yoga teaches us to breathe steadily and evenly and to move with our breath, which is essential for efficient climbing.
-Most importantly, yoga lets us practice being completely engaged in the present moment: immersed in our experience while also aware of how we’re reacting to that experience.
-Our climbing experience is dramatically affected by our mental state, and yoga helps us find the mental state that supports climbing success.
+Mentally, yoga promotes being completely engaged in the present moment: immersed in your experience while also aware of how you’re reacting to that experience.
+Yoga can help you find the mental state that supports climbing enjoyment and peak performance.